stavsht/stav_shtiglitz_intro-to-lab-automation-project-requirements/Project5-Reacting using interrupts/README.md

 ## Use interrupt to light led
 - Add code to create an interrupt pin (why can't it be the button pin?).
 Use a variable for this.
 - Short the interrupt pin with the button pin
 - test.
 Does it work?
+Yes:)

 ## Exercises
  - commit and upload your code in this project folder.